-We may have it easy now, but may I say that there is a day coming when men in this country will be able to pray this prayer with a great deal of anxiety, of seeking, asking, and knocking-"Give us this day our daily bread."
+We may have it easy now, but may I say there is a day coming when men in this country will be able to pray this prayer with a great deal of anxiety, of seeking, asking, and knocking-"Give us this day our daily bread."

-Now I want you to notice this petition for a moment.
-It is so simple, and yet it should come from our hearts with great enthusiasm.
+This petition is so simple, yet it should come from our hearts with great enthusiasm.
 It speaks of our utter dependence upon God.
 Our bodily wants, our physical necessities, all come from Him, and He supplies them day by day.
-Is-rael gathered manna for the day; they gathered nothing for the morrow.
+Israel gathered manna for the day and nothing for the morrow.
 They were not permitted to gather manna for the next week.
-This prayer, "Give us this day our daily bread," gathers manna na every day.
+This prayer, "Give us this day our daily bread," gathers manna every day.
 It shows man that he lives from hand to mouth and that even his bodily necessities, his basic needs, come from God.

-Someone has said that bread is the staff of life, and how true that is!
+Someone has said that bread is the staff of life, and how true that is.
 Let us consider man for just a moment and see why bread is so essential to him.
-As we know, on the physical side, man is made of dust.
+As we know, physically man is made of dust.
 He was taken out of the dust.
 We forget that, but the psalmist says:

 For He knows our frame; He remembers that we are dust.

-(Psalm 103:14)
+-Psalm 103:14

-Oh, how often you and I forget that we are dust, and in our pride we forget our humble origin.
+Oh, how often you and I forget we are dust and, in our pride, forget our humble origin.
 There is a saying that "when dust gets stuck on itself, it's mud," and to such nothingness pride brings us.
-Now in the soil you will find that there are sixteen elements, and in the body of man there are sixteen chemical elements.
-And real wheat bread and real cornbread have in them more of the sixteen elements than any other food that we eat today.
-Certainly bread is the staff of life, and when we pray; "Give us this day our daily bread," we are asking God for those basic needs of our physical bodies, and it should teach us to depend upon God and rest upon Him.
-May I say that I do not think a Christian should be alarmed today because of what the economist is saying about diminishing resources.
+In the body of every man and woman are the same chemical elements found in the soil.
+And real wheat bread and real cornbread have in them more of the elements than any other food we eat today.
+When we pray, "Give us this day our daily bread," we are asking God for those basic needs of our physical bodies, and it should teach us to depend upon God and rest upon Him.
+May I say that I do not think a Christian should be alarmed because of what the economist says about diminishing resources.
 We are not looking to man to supply our needs; we are looking to God.
 We must learn to acknowledge God in all the affairs of our lives.
-A little poem that we teach our children expresses this well:
+A little poem we teach our children expresses this well:

-Said the robin to the sparrow, "I should really like to know Why these anxious human beings Rush about and worry so!"
-Said the sparrow to the robin, "Friend, I think that it must be That they have no Heavenly Father Such as cares for you and me!"4
+Said the robin to the sparrow,

+"I should really like to know

+Why these anxious human beings

+Rush about and worry so!"

+Said the sparrow to the robin,

+"Friend, I think that it must be

+That they have no Heavenly Father

+Such as cares for you and me!"